-UFB Preferred Savings is an easy-to-use high-yield savings account with an awesome interest rate.
-Currently, account holders can earn 5.02% APY on deposits.
-There are no maintenance or service fees, no minimum opening deposit requirement, and no minimum balance requirement.
+UFB High Yield Savings is an easy-to-use high-yield savings account with a remarkable interest rate.
+Currently, account holders can earn 5.25% APY on deposits.
+There are no maintenance or service fees, minimum opening deposit requirement, or minimum balance requirement.

-The UFB Preferred account comes with a complimentary debit card and free, unlimited transfers between direct deposit accounts.
+The UFB High Yield account includes a complimentary debit card and free, unlimited transfers between direct deposit accounts.
 You’ll also find plenty of tools for seamless remote banking.

-A UFB Preferred Money Market account combines the earning power of a savings account with the convenience of a checking account.
+A UFB High Yield Money Market account combines the earning power of a savings account with the convenience of a checking account.

-There is a $10 monthly maintenance fee, however, you can avoid that by maintaining an average daily balance of $5,000 or more.
+There is a $10 monthly maintenance fee; however, you can eliminate it by maintaining an average daily balance of $5,000 or more.

 Pricing and Fees

 As an online national bank, UFB Direct keeps its pricing and fees relatively low compared to its larger brick-and-mortar competitors.
-But there are some fees, which we’ll cover next.
+But there are some fees to consider.

 Monthly Maintenance Fees

-The UFB Preferred Savings account has no monthly maintenance or service fee.
+The UFB High Yield Savings account has no monthly maintenance or service fee.
 This is pretty typical for an online bank because they generally charge fewer fees than traditional financial institutions such as Chase or Bank of America.

-The UFB Preferred Money Market account, however, does charge a $10 monthly fee, but this can be waived by maintaining a balance of at least $5,000 in the account.
-(That said, other than the ability to write checks, their MMA doesn’t offer any additional perks nor a higher APY than their free savings account, so we recommend going with that unless the check-writing is a huge value-add for you.)
+The UFB High Yield Money Market account charges a $10 monthly fee, but account holders can waive it by maintaining a balance of at least $5,000.
+(Other than the ability to write checks, the MMA offers no additional perks or a higher APY than their free savings account.
+It’s best to choose the free savings account unless check-writing is of value to you.)

-UFB Direct doesn’t own any ATMs, but it does offer free ATM withdrawals at approximately 91,000 locations across the United States.
-There might be additional charges from the ATM operator, so watch out for that.
+UFB Direct doesn’t own any ATMs but offers free ATM withdrawals at approximately 91,000 locations across the United States.
+There might be additional charges from the ATM operator, so pay attention to the fees.